lumilio/Jungle-didakoo.com-README.md/README.md

 In didakoo.com there is only one smart contract used for Metamask login, and it requires zero gas fees.
 You can connect a fresh wallet without worrying about transaction costs or exposing your main account.

 ![Imgur Image](http://i.imgur.com/aWQApg7.jpg)

-Players can log-in didakoo.com even using a brand-new Metamask wallet with no funds.
-In didakoo.com there is only one smart contract used for login, and it requires zero gas fees, meaning you don’t need ETH or tokens to start playing.
-You can connect a fresh wallet without worrying about transaction costs or exposing your main account.

-Every day at 20:00pm to 21:00pm in New York time zone Jungle pass is temporarily not required to play , even guest mode is able to play all game modes.
+Every day at 20:00pm to 21:00pm in New York time zone Jungle pass is temporarily not required to play , even "no wallet" players can access all game modes.
 Check the table to find your country free to play hour :